qaware/microservice-energy-consumption-benchmark/README.md

 Please follow the instructions from [Deploy using Helm Chart](https://sustainable-computing.io/installation/kepler-helm/) to deploy Kepler in a Kubernetes cluster of your choice.
-Make sure you also setup Prometheus and Grafana, if you haven't already, and import the [Kepler dashboard](https://github.com/sustainable-computing-io/kepler/blob/main/grafana-dashboards/Kepler-Exporter.json) into Grafana.
+Make sure you also set up Prometheus and Grafana, if you haven't already, and import the [Kepler dashboard](https://github.com/sustainable-computing-io/kepler/blob/main/grafana-dashboards/Kepler-Exporter.json) into Grafana.